tytrusty/simkit/README.md

-# PAL: A Physically-Based Animation Library
+# SimKit : A Simulation Toolkit for Computer Animation

 This library should be considered a toolbox for the development of physically-based animation research.
 It is designed to be modular, easy to use, and easy to extend.